tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

    is defined as SCALAR -- values which happen to be INTEGER will be changed so their data type is SCALAR.
 #.
 There is no literal syntax which implies data type SCALAR.
 #.
-TYPEOF(x) is always SCALAR, it is never the underlying data type.
+TYPEOF(x) is always 'scalar' or 'NULL', it is never the underlying data type.
-   This is true even if ``x`` is NULL (in that case the underlying data type is BOOLEAN).
-   In fact there is no function that is guaranteed to return the unerlying data type.
+   In fact there is no function that is guaranteed to return the underlying data type.
-   For example, ``TYPEOF(CAST(1 AS SCALAR));`` returns SCALAR, not INTEGER.
+   For example, ``TYPEOF(CAST(1 AS SCALAR));`` returns 'scalar', not 'integer'.
 #.
 For any operation that requires implicit casting from an item defined as SCALAR,
    the operation will fail at runtime.
    For example, if a definition is: